 Welcome to ‘The Video Station’ page!
 Tune into ‘Mystery Train Radio’ via http://www.mysterytrainradio.com/listen/ to hear tracks from all the artists featured on this page.
 If you have new music video recommendations drop the station a line via the ‘Contact’ page.
 We love to hear about your favorites 🙂

 Fruit Bats superb album ‘Gold Past Life’ was released in June 2019 via Merge Records and is a wonderful melting pot of sound that in many ways celebrates the music of a golden age.
-See the video to the title track below.
+See the video to a single called ‘Ocean’ below.
 Songwriter Eric D. Johnson’s many influences include The Beatles, The Bee Gees, Fleetwood Mac, Neil Young & The Grateful Dead and it shows on this summery collection of songs.
 ‘Gold Past Life’ has been called ‘dreamy and colourful‘ by online music review site ‘Exclaim’.
-A big favorite at Mystery Train HQ at this time… we recommend you find out more by visiting http://www.fruitbatsmusic.com/
+A big favorite at Mystery Train HQ at this time.
+We recommend you find out more by visiting http://www.fruitbatsmusic.com/

 Josh Ritter’s new album ‘Fever Breaks’ was released on the 26th of April.
 This long-player produced by Jason Isbell, engineered by Matt Ross Spang and featuring Jason’s band ‘The 400 Unit’ backing.
 Check out the video to a song called ‘All Some Kind Of Dream’.
 This great clip filmed while the album ‘Fever Breaks’ was being recorded.
 Great to view the studio and the brilliant musicians involved!
 Listen out for tracks on the station.
 Lots of songs from this record have been added to the handpicked playlists we make and broadcast in the day.
 Learn more about Josh by seeing https://www.joshritter.com/